Mapping-and-Analyzing-Research-Software/Mapping-and-Analyzing-Research-Software.github.io/divisions/core-engr-biz-logic/index.md

 ## Typical users/customers of the division:
 The Website (Frontend) - Engineering division, End users of the API, feature stewards.

+## Typical responsibilities

-## Typical responsibilities: Delight your users/customers.
-Your most important role is to serve them.
+**Delight your users/customers.
+Your most important role is to serve them.**

 **How this is done is up to you.
-We suggest that you:**
+We suggest that Martians in this division:**
-- [Develop and publicize well-described procedures](./procedures.md) for others to effectively interact with the division.
+- [Develop and publicize well-described procedures](./procedures.md) for themselves and others to effectively interact with the division.
 - Implement features requested by outside end users of the API, in consultation with the feature steward.
 - Implement the requirements developed by the folks in the Website (Frontend) - Engineering division, in consultation with the feature steward.
 - Create technical requirement documents for these divisions, as applicable: